Beef Stroganoff can be made with many different cuts of meat - this recipe is a slow-cooked version using beef chuck.

 Instructions

-Thinly slice the mushrooms.
+Thinly slice 650 g of mushrooms.

 Start frying the mushrooms in batches, it takes time to get a nice color.
 Start in a dry pan with a little salt and add a knob of butter when all the liquid has boiled away.
 Put the finished fried mushrooms in a bowl and set aside.